LE CHAMEAU CONDOR LCX HUNTING BOOT

 During the week in January when schools were closed due to snow, I actually wore the boots to work every day.
 I'm in and out of my vehicle regularly throughout the day, and I was walking around in slick and icy parking lots each day as snow and ice removal in the south is dismal.
 That stated I found the traction amazing.

 Finally, I was able to go on two hunts wearing the boots.
 Temperatures were around freezing both trips as I hung out in a tree stand several hours each trip and hiked in and out by crossing creeks.
 The boots kept my feet toasty and warm, but unfortunately, I left each of those trips empty handed.

 This report was created with the BackpackGearTest.org Report Writer Version 1.

-I look forward to wearing them for hunting and on the trail over the ensuing months and invite the reader back in approximately two months to review my field report for a more in depth follow-up.
+I look forward to continuing to wear them on the trail over the remaining months and invite the reader back in approximately two months to review my field report for my final follow-up.

-I would also like to than Le Chameau and BackpackGearTest.org for allowing me to test the Condor LCX Hunting boots.
+I would also like to thank Le Chameau and BackpackGearTest.org for allowing me to test the Condor LCX Hunting boots.

 Read more reviews of Le Chameau gear